 Thanks for contacting us.
 We'll get back to you as soon as possible.

 Stacy gravitates towards using mirror as her canvas.
-Stacy has mastered the art of using color within a mirror to ground a space and complement any interior.
+She has mastered the art of using color within a mirror to ground a space and complement any interior.
 Designers and millwork artisans have also incorporated her works as paneling and backsplash elements.
-She also collaborates with photographers to create layers of silver over black and white abstract portraiture and architectural elements that etches the present over an image taken from the past.
+She collaborates with photographers to create layers of silver over black and white abstract portraiture and architectural elements that etches the present over an image taken from the past.
 The effect is unexpected and timeless.
-She calls her piecesMirrored Art.
+She calls her pieces, "Mirrored Art."

-Stacy loves working with the reflective properties of silver and copper contrasted with black, vibrant or muted colors.
-Stacy’s stand alone pieces evoke a dynamic and fresh feeling via an abstract medium that is current and on-point with what collectors and designers are looking for to anchor a space and infuse light.
-Her pieces are unexpected, stylish and multi-dimensional reflective pieces.
+Stacy loves working with the reflective properties of silver and copper contrasted with black, vibrant, or muted colors.
+Stacy’s pieces evoke a dynamic and fresh feeling that is current with what collectors and designers are looking for to anchor a space and infuse light.
+Her pieces are unexpected and multi-dimensional.

-Stacy’s art involves rigorous processes and disciplines with paints and chemicals to achieve maximum beauty with esthetic impact.
+Stacy’s process utilizes paints and chemicals to achieve the most aesthetic impact possible.
 Her work incorporates muddled nuances of textures, multiple layers of colors and ripples in silver.
 Colors and sizes are custom and can be taken from any paint deck.
 Prices available upon request.

-Stacy studied at Parson’s New School of Design in New York, NY and has an International Business and Spanish degree from Converse College in Spartanburg, SC.
-Stacy is married to Nat Milburn and has five children - Claire and Jack Joyce and Jessica, Danielle and Alex Milburn.
+Stacy studied at Parson’s New School of Design in New York and has an International Business and Spanish degree from Converse College in Spartanburg, South Carolina.
+Stacy is married with five children.